 First, let’s talk about some of the specs; this might be one of the perfect lenses for vlogging.

-Now, this lens has 13 elements in 11 groups and 9 round-after planes, which means that you will get some nice bokeh balls in the background and give you some of that excellent blurry depth of field.
+This lens has 13 elements in 11 groups and 9 round-after planes, which means you will get some nice bokeh balls in the background and give you some of that excellent blurry depth of field.

-The autofocus on this lens is excellent; very impressed that Tamron is done.
+The autofocus on this lens is excellent; I am very impressed that Tamron is done.
 I would say that autofocus is sharp, really crisp, and fast.

-This lens has no image stabilization, so you’re going to want to pair it up with a full-frame camera that has image stabilization, especially if you’re out there vlogging because otherwise, you’re going to get some shaky footage.
+This lens has no image stabilization, so you’ll want to pair it up with a full-frame camera that has image stabilization, especially if you’re out there vlogging because otherwise, you’ll get some shaky footage.

 When you pair it up with most of the new Sony full-frame cameras like the A7iii, that will have 5-axis image stabilization built right into the camera.

 So it’s going to smooth out many of those jitters.

 However, image stabilization inside the lens would help improve the image quality even more when shooting video.